skylian/caffe-action/README.md

   - [Training scripts and data files examples](https://github.com/yjxiong/caffe/tree/action_recog/examples/action_recognition)

 ### Extension
 Currently all existing data layers sub-classed from `BasePrefetchingDataLayer` support parallel training.
-If you have newly added layer which is also sub-classed `BasePrefetchingDataLayer`, simply override the virtual method
+If you have newly added layer which is also sub-classed from `BasePrefetchingDataLayer`, simply implement the virtual method
 ```C++
 inline virtual void advance_cursor();
 ```
-Its function should be forwarding the "cursor" in your data layer for one step.
+Its function should be forwarding the "data cursor" in your data layer for one step.
+Then your new layer will be able to provide support for parallel training.

 ### Questions
 Contact